Back to recipes

 });

-import { configSchema, server, pub } from "@/lib/config/schema";
+import { configSchema, pub, server } from "better-env/config-schema";

 export const sentryConfig = configSchema(